NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami Stats and Trends

+- Thus far this season Miami has two wins against the spread.

-- This season, the Hurricanes have one against the spread win in two games as an underdog of 3.5 points or more.
+- This year, the Hurricanes have one ATS win in two games as an underdog of 3 points or more.

-- Miami's games this year have hit the over on two of six set point totals (33.3%).
+- Miami's games this season have gone over the point total two times in six opportunities (33.3%).

 - Miami is 2-3 against the spread and 2-3 overall in games when it scores more than 14.3 points.

-- In games that Miami totals over 294.7 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that Miami picks up over 294.7 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Hurricanes have turned the ball over two more times (10 total) than the Wolf Pack have forced a turnover (8) this season.
+- The Hurricanes have turned the ball over 10 times this season, two more turnovers than the Wolf Pack have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.